gabrielcedran/github-explorer-2/README.md

 6. Create `babel.config.js` file and add the `'@babel/preset-env'` config
 7. Add babel's dependency to support react code - `yarn add @babel/preset-react -D`
 8. Add the `'@babel/preset-react'` to the `babel.config.js` file to enable babel to support react
+9. Add the webpack dependency for building process.
+It bundles JS files for usage on browsers. `yarn add webpack webpack-cli webpack-dev-server -D`
+10. Add the `babel-loader` dependency to allow webpack to use babel when bundling the project. `yarn add babel-loader -D`
+11. Create the `webpack.config.js` file in the root path of the project and add initial configuration.
+`entry` is the file that will be used to initiate the bundling process.
+`output` what is going to be the generated file name and location.
+`resolve` is used to configure which files webpack should consider when bundling based on the `entry` (imports) `rules` how webpack should bundle.
+E.g which directories it should not process (e.g node_modules), which loader it should use, etc

 ### Using babel/cli
 To manually translate a js file, use the following command:

 `yarn babel {from_file} --out-file {to_file}` example `yarn babel src/index.js --out-file dist/bundle.js`

+### Using webpack
+To trigger the bundling process just execute the command `yarn webpack`.